WSH032/fastapi-proxy-lib/README.md

 - [x] **100%** [Type Completeness](https://microsoft.github.io/pyright/#/typed-libraries?id=type-completeness), [Code coverage of **over 95%**][codecov#link].
 - [x] Forced keep-alive connections, minimizing proxy latency.
 - [x] Handle errors as gracefully as possible.
+    - `fastapi-proxy-lib` has a well-designed mechanism behind the scenes to handle exceptional websocket disconnections for you.
+    - `fastapi-proxy-lib` will exit as gracefully as possible.

 ### `FastAPI Proxy Lib` stands on the shoulders of giants